richardsonlima/richardsonlima.github.io/_posts/2022-02-15-neurodiversity-technology-future-challenges.markdown

 ## Giftedness and High Abilities: The Edge of Abstraction

 Gifted individuals often navigate abstraction as if it were terrain.
-Their strength lies in perceiving **meta-structures**: algorithms as music, networks as constellations, data flows as rivers.
+Their strength lies in perceiving **meta structures**: algorithms as music, networks as constellations, data flows as rivers.
 Yet, the paradox of giftedness is that the higher the ability, the greater the mismatch with standard environments.
 A developer who sees ten steps ahead may struggle to slow down for colleagues.
 Without recognition and adaptation, brilliance risks isolation.

 ## Autism Level 1: Precision as Language

 Autistic minds often treat logic as a native language.
 Consider pattern recognition in cybersecurity or the discipline required in formal verification: tasks where precision is survival.
 The challenges are rarely technical; they are social and sensory.
 Open offices with fluorescent lights, unstructured meetings, and ambiguous instructions become invisible barriers.
-Simple accommodations—clear communication, predictable structures, sensory-friendly environments—unlock potential that benefits the entire team.
+Simple accommodations clear communication, predictable structures, sensory friendly environments unlock potential that benefits the entire team.

 ## ADD/ADHD: Creativity in Motion

 Where others see distraction, ADHD profiles often embody **associative velocity**.
 The capacity to link distant ideas makes them natural innovators, capable of designing unexpected architectures.
 The challenge is channeling this energy into sustainable focus.
-Here, technology itself—automation, externalized memory systems, mindful task design—acts as an ally.
+Here, technology itself automation, externalized memory systems, mindful task design acts as an ally.
 Properly supported, ADHD developers are not chaotic forces but creative accelerators.

 ## Future Challenges